oladetohun1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - How to combine commands and filters with redirections
 <hr />

-The[0-hello_world](./0-hello_world) file is a script that prints "Hello, World" followed by a new line to the standard output.
+The[0-hello_world](./0-hello_world)file is a script that prints "Hello, World" followed by a new line to the standard output.